 The IR adopted two pronged strategy to improve passenger revenue: (a) competitive pricing and (b) substantial increase in passenger comfort and amenities.
-To arrest the dwindling market share in passenger market segment, the IR decided to maintain the level of nominal passenger tariff as is reflected in Table 6 (see appendix).
-Therefore, it continued the reduction in real tariff.
-The average rate per passenger km in nominal terms has remained around 24.50 paise; while in real terms it has declined from 18.57 paise per passenger km in 2000 to 15.26 paise in 2006.
+To arrest the dwindling market share in passenger market segment, the IR decided to maintain the present level of passenger tariff as is reflected in Table 6.
+The average rate per passenger km has remained around 24.50 paise only.
 The IR, however, improved various passenger amenities and introduced additional coaches in areas of high demand.
-Further, in response to burgeoning competition from new low cost aviation sector, the IR reduced fares for air-conditioned coaches in nominal terms.
+Further, in response to burgeoning competition from new low cost aviation sector, the IR reduced fares for air-conditioned coaches.

 A major concern of the railway passengers was about their safety.
 The IR took several measures as follows to address this issue.
-Yaday (2006) states that the IR created a Special Railway Safety Fund of Rs.
+Yadav (2006) states that the IR created a Special Railway Safety Fund of Rs.
 170 billion to improve safety environment, through replacement of over aged railway assets, that is, tracks, bridges, rolling stock, signalling gears etc. The number of accidents have been more than halved from 473 (2001) to 200 (2007).
 Use of high technology for passenger safety is also a hallmark of the IR success.
 In the area of train safety devices like Train Protection and Warning System and Anti-Collision Devices were introduced.
 Railway Protection Force was strengthened to escort passenger trains in security sensitive areas.
 Single window service to the customers for providing value added service was introduced.
-The combined effect of these measures was an increase in the volume of passengers by approx 29 percent over the period 2001 to 2007 (see Table 6 A).
+The combined effect of these measures was an increase in the volume of passengers by approx 29 percent over the period 2001 to 2007 (see Table 6A).
 As Table 5 shows, the IR recorded significant increase in absolute amount of passenger revenue receipts.
 Passenger revenue receipts that were Rs.
 105 billion (2001) rose to Rs.
-172 billion (2007) - a rise of 64 percent in nominal terms.
-In real terms the increase was more modest from Rs 82 billion to Rs 102 billion at 1996 prices.
-But this still represented an increase of Rs 20 billion - arise of about 25 percent.
+172 billion (2007) - a rise of 64 percent.

 Product innovation.
 The IR introduced double stack container trains on diesel route between Pipavav port and Jaipur.
 These containers increased the carrying capacity of each train to 2,500 tonnes against 1,500 tonnes, and also reduced line capacity constraint by nearly half and 'led to saving of about seven percent on capital cost and 25 percent in operating expense' (Das, 2006:1).
-Similarly, as stated by the Railway Minister in his budget speech 2007-08, the IR enhanced the capacity of existing lines and made available wagons designed to suit the specific need of new cement, steel, and power plants.
-The IR also developed freight terminals with more than 15 wagons per month handling capacity which enabled the IR to expand its freight traffic.
-Further, it introduced new design of wagons with higher pay load (carrying capacity) but lower tare weight (weight of the empty wagon) that improved safety features.
-The effect of these measures can be seen in higher freight revenue.
+Similarly, as stated by the Railway